kodejak/drunkenwalk/README.md

 # Bob&acute;s drunken walk
-A funny and simple random walk implementation with JavaScript.
+A simple and funny random walk implementation with JavaScript.

 ### Story
 Bob is at vacation in Barcelona.
 He drunk to much "Happy Otter" pale ale and wants to get back to the Hotel.
-It is 1:15 AM and the Battery of his phone is empty.
+It is 1:15 AM and the battery of his phone is empty.
 He is straying around to find the right way.
 We hope he will find his way as soon as possible.